 There are a ton of autism therapies out there.
-In my experience, parents and professionals often stumble upon one early on in their research, get sold on that one, and then are not exposed to many or any others.
+In my experience, parents and professionals sometimes stumble upon one early on in their research, get sold on that one, which then reduces their exposure to many or any others.

 Looking at the various autism therapies as a whole can accomplish some things: one major similarity between all of these therapies becomes evident (besides their high cost).
 They all are intensive.
 In fact they often rely on this intensity, which tells us that intensity is crucial.
 Also, one can’t help but to feel that the time involved in relying on any one program, must preclude one from learning about what other programs have to offer.
 The evidence suggests that at this point no one approach is more effective than the others, and that the most effective intervention is likely one in which strategies and techniques overlap.